setuser1/Cyber-Corp/README.md

 This repository only consists of 4 people for some reason.

 Key/Legend:
-GreyStar200 (trust) is root and king of all land. the folklore of GreyStar200 shall haunt all those about.
+GreyStar200 is root and king of all land (trust). the folklore of GreyStar200 shall haunt all those about.